NehorayG/ReleaseBot/README.md

 Provide a detailed description of the change or feature (this can span multiple lines if needed).

 Followed by the affected components, written on the next line, and in the format:
-Affected Components: Component1, Component2, Component3
+<br>Affected Components: Component1, Component2, Component3

 - The affected components should be listed on the same line under the **Affected Components** header.